-Basic steps are listed below that will guide the installation of the boiler.
+Basic steps are listed below, with illustration that will guide you through the installation of the boiler.

 - 1. Connect the system return marked "Boiler Return". - 2.
-Connect the system supply marked "Boiler Supply". - 3.
-Install purge and balance valve or shut off valve and drain on system return to purge air out of each zone. - 4.
-Install a back flow preventer on the cold feed make-up water line.
-5. Install a pressure reducing valve on the cold feed make-up water line (15 PSI nominal on the system return).
+Connect the system supply marked "Boiler Supply".

+3. Install a purge and balance valve or shut off valve and drain on the system return to purge air out of each zone.

+4. Install a back flow preventer on the cold feed make-up water line.
+5. Install a pressure reducing valve on the cold feed make-up water line (15 psi nominal on the system return).
+This boiler has a maximum working pressure of 160 psi.
+You may order a higher pressure relief valve kit from the factory.
 Check temperature and pressure gauge when operating.
-It should read a minimum pressure of 12 PSI. - 6.
-Install a circulator as shown in piping details (this section).
-Make sure the circulator is properly sized for the system and friction loss. - 7.
-Install an expansion tank on the system supply.
-Consult the tank manufacturer's instructions for specific information relating to expansion tank installation.
-Size the expansion tank for the required system volume and capacity. - 8.
-Install an air elimination device on the system supply. - 9.
-Install a drain valve at the lowest point of the system.
-NOTE: The boiler cannot be drained completely of water without purging the unit with an air pressure of 15 PSI. - 10.
-The relief valve is installed at the factory.
-A pipe discharge line should be installed to discharge 6" above the drain in the event of pressure relief.
+It should read a minimum pressure of 12 psi.

+6. Install a circulator as shown in Applications (this manual).
+Make sure the circulator is properly sized for the system and friction loss.

+7. Install an expansion tank on the system supply.
+Consult the expansion tank manufacturer's instruction manual (see Part 4, Section D for water volume) for specific information relating to expansion tank installation.
+Size the expansion tank for the required system volume and capacity.

+8. Install an air elimination device on the system supply.

+9. Install a drain valve at the lowest point of the system.
+Note: The boiler cannot be drained completely of water without purging the unit with an air pressure of 15 PSI.

+10. The relief valve and temperature and pressure gauge are included in the accessory kit.
+A discharge line should be installed 6" above the drain in the event of a pressure relief.
 The pipe size must be the same size as the relief valve outlet.
 NEVER BLOCK THE OUTLET OF THE SAFETY RELIEF VALVE.

-Minimum Pipe Size All Models 2" NPT

-Table 8 - Minimum Pipe Size